Code-Institute-Submissions/molacuizine/README.md

 ### Form validation

 Two types of form validation existed.
 One would pick up errors in the frontend such as missing required fields and the other backend.
-The backend would check if form was valid before applying CRUD operations to the database.
-If for any reason errors were detected this would raise an error.
+The backend validation would check if form was valid before applying CRUD operations to the database.
+If for any reason errors were detected this would raise an error with a message.

 The add/update product form were tested as follows: